 Is It Safe To Travel Abroad Alone As A Girl From A Guy’s Perspective

 You’re hitchhiking and need to get to Tajikistan from somewhere in the middle of Kyrgyzstan.
 No car has stopped in the last 3 hours.
 Most haven’t even slowed down.
 But this dude in a 3 day old off-white wife beater with a 2 day old shadow driving a giant truck is offering you a ride.
 Don’t get on.
 Risk.
 Reward.
-Reward is paper.
-And Risk is rock.
+Reward is rock.
+And Risk is paper.
 There is no scissor.
 Unless you plan on doing some scissoring with the truck driver against your will.
 Too graphic?
 Too bad.
 This is for your own good young lady.

 Safety Not Guaranteed